abradley2/backbone-boilerplate/README.md

 directory specified in the root's `config.js` file.

 Built in Browserify transforms:
-1. .html will be transformed via stringify
+1. `.hbs` files will be transformed via handlebars/hbsfy
-2. .tpl will be transformed via jstify (precompiles underscore-style templates)
+2. `.html` files will be transformed so they are require-able as text via stringify

 All `.scss` files  will be precompiled through [Sass](http://sass-lang.com/)

+The build process can be easily configured and edited through the `config.js` file in the root of the project.
+You can also add custom tasks in the `/build` folder, then register them in `gulpfile.js`.

 ### Included Libraries

 JavaScript:

-1. lodash
+1. undersore
 2. jQuery
 3. Backbone

 CSS:

 1. Bourbon
 2. Neat
-3. Font Awesome
+3. Bitters